pycassa/pycassa/sources/tutorial.txt

 .. code-block:: python

-  >>> col_fam.get('row_key', columns=['name1', 'name2')
+  >>> col_fam.get('row_key', columns=['name1', 'name2'])
   {'name1': 'foo', 'name2': 'bar'}

 We may also get a slice (or subrange) or the columns in a row.
 To do this, use the `column_start` and `column_finish` parameters.
-If one of these may be left empty to allow the slice to extend to the end of the row in one direction.
+One or both of these may be left empty to allow the slice to extend to one or both ends the.
-Also note that `column_finish` is inclusive.
-Assuming we've inserted several columns with names '1' through '9', we could do the following:
+Note that `column_finish` is inclusive.
+Assuming we've inserted several columns with names '1' through '9', we can do the following:

 .. code-block:: python